praneethsonu/AWS-Projects/Project - 4/README.md

 # Introduction To The Project

 Create a CI/CD pipeline to build and deploy a simple web application using AWS' Code services.
-Here's what you'll build at the end of ALL seven projects:
+Here's what you'll build at the end of project.
+You will learn the basics of building a web app and IDE using Cloud9.
+This will lay the foundations for your DevOps work across this project.

 # AWS Services Used: